 Develop and disseminate metadata describing the concepts and methods to compile the PPI.

-The recommendation is acceptable and will be implemented in 2012.
+The authorities' comment on the recommendation: The recommendation is acceptable and will be implemented in 2012.

 5.2.2 Levels of detail are adapted to the needs of the intended audience.